What are the Top 10 best Ukulele Brands in 2022?

 Kala is one of the few brands that’s achieved a balance between quality, and affordability, effectively shining a light on our beloved instrument.

 There’s not a lot to say about Kala – mostly because they’ve kept themselves under the radar.

 They’re based in Petaluma, CA., in the Sonoma wine country.

-The company had an important systematic influence because of the local environment, which has shaped their business approach.
+The company had an important systematic influence because of the local environment, which has shaped its business approach.

 It’s worth noticing that they’ve had marked exponential growth as a brand since it was created by Michael Upton, back in 2005.

 In the beginning, they satisfied the needs of many by achieving a balance between good quality and affordability.